 Bus from Ho Chi Minh to Hanoi

-A 30 hour bus ride sounds like a daunting experience, and it is.
+A 30-hour bus ride sounds like a daunting experience, and it is.
 If you’ve ever been on a cross-country, multi-hour bus ride in Vietnam, you know how fast and scary it is.
 Watching the games of chicken go down are not on anyone’s itinerary.
 However, it is doable with a few modifications.

-First off, the buses will most certainly be sleeper buses, which allow you to recline a good ways and get some proper rest (possibly).
+First off, the buses will most certainly be sleeper buses, which allow you to recline a good way and get some proper rest (possibly).
 If you’re over 6 feet, you’ll be pressed for space in an arrangement like this.
 This method also grants the ultimate in terms of journey flexibility for the cheapest price, perfect for nomadic backpackers.

 For about $50 you can get an Open Bus Tour from north-to-south or south-to-north, which allows you to get on and off at various towns along the route.
 Plan to spend several nights off the bus along the way.
 Stay a day or two, explore around, then get back on the bus heading toward your next destination.

 The Wi-Fi that’s probably advertised as available probably won’t be.
 Don’t count on connecting to the internet during transit.
-Your best bet for internet is buying local sim card and using your own data.
+Your best bet for the internet is buying a local sim card and using your own data.
 This method will cut in and out during transit, depending on location.

 There is a slim bathroom on these buses, although you can imagine it gets grimy with all the bumps in the road.
 Bus toilets are also limited to number 1’s only.
 You’ll stop at numerous rest stops along the way to unload yourself and get some grub.

 You can buy tickets online for the bus routes, by asking your hotel or going to a tour operator.
 The place to find tour operates in HCMC is in District 1 near Bui Vien, on Pham Ngu Lao Street.
-Just let them know what your after.
+Just let them know what you’re after.
 Buses allow more flexibility, so you can go inland and see the mountains, or stay along the coast.